chrisnoonan98675/site/xl-release/how-to/get-a-value-from-a-map-variable.markdown

 You can now use `${mymeal}` in tasks without it interfering the creation of a release.

-Next, add a Script task called "Set mymeal variable" and move it just before the task that will use the `${mymeal}` variable.
+Next, add a Jython Script task called "Set mymeal variable" and move it just before the task that will use the `${mymeal}` variable.
 The template will look like:

 ![Template with set my meal variable as first task](../images/map-variable/template.png)

-In the Script task, you can read and set variables using a Python dictionary called `releaseVariables`.
+In the Jython Script task, you can read and set variables using a Python dictionary called `releaseVariables`.
 This is the script in the "Set mymeal variable" task:

     releaseVariables['mymeal'] = ${meals}['${mealtime}']